learning-software-engineering/learning-software-engineering.github.io/Topics/Software_Tools/VSCode.md

 For an extensive list of tips and tricks, visit the official [Visual Studio Code Tips and Tricks page](https://code.visualstudio.com/docs/getstarted/tips-and-tricks) to supercharge your VS Code experience.

+## Working with GitHub through VS Code

+Version control is a system that keeps track of changes to your files so that you can later recall a previous version (https://git-scm.com/book/en/v2/Getting-Started-About-Version-Control).
+GitHub is one of the most powerful such systems and is a go-to for many team projects like CSC301 because you can collaborate together, see the changes that have been made and you can rollback to a previous working version if something goes wrong.

+One of the most powerful use cases of VS Code is that it has integrated source control management and includes Git support.
+This means that whenever you are working on a remote repository on GitHub, you can clone, commit and push your code through VSCode conveniently and you can even track the changes you've made which can be very helpful.
+You can work with GitHub through the integrated terminal as well, and you can also directly work on it with the VS Code UI.
+This section will show how you can work on GitHub repositories with VS Code.
+This section is based on the VS Code Docs ["Using Git source control in VS Code"] (https://code.visualstudio.com/docs/sourcecontrol/overview) and ["Introduction to Git in VS Code"] (https://code.visualstudio.com/docs/sourcecontrol/intro-to-git)

+### Prerequisites

+Git has to be installed on your machine.
+Check if it has been installed and install it if required.

+Sign into GitHub through VS Code.
+You can do this by going to the Accounts Tab on the left pane and following the process.

+### Initializing and publishing your local repository to GitHub

+If you are working in your local folder, you might consider making a Git repo in that folder.
+This could be useful because if you make a change to some code that works and it breaks after the changes, you could easily revert back to the previous working version.
+You can do this by opening the folder in VS Code and then navigating to the Source Control tab then selecting the "Initialize Repository" button, creates a Git Repository, thereby making it easy to track changes.

+If you are working on a local repository and want to publish it to GitHub, you can do this by opening the folder in VS Code and then navigating to the Source Control tab.
+To then publish this repository to GitHub press the "Publish to GitHub" button, and after selecting a few options to make the repository, you have successfully published your local repo to GitHub!

+### Cloning a GitHub Repository

+If you want to work on an existing repo on GitHub, then you can clone it to work on it locally in VS Code.
+To do this, first open a new window in VS Code, you will be greeted with the screen below.
+Click on “Clone Git repository.”
+You can also go to the "Explorer" tab or the "Version Control" tab on the left pane and do the same.

+This will make a text box appear.
+You can search for the relevant repository and select it.
+After selecting it, you need to specify a location for the repo.
+You can either create a new folder or clone it in an existing folder.
+After selecting the location, you can open the folder and work on the repo!

+### Tracking changes

+VS Code provides an easy way to track your changes.
+In the image below I have added changes to the current file.
+VS Code indicates this with a green bar on all the lines that have been added.

+If existing lines have been modified, this is indicated with a striped blue bar.

+Click on the blue bar beside the code to look at the modifications that have been made.
+If you want to revert back to the changes, press the revert button.

+You can also look at the changes you've made to the entire file by navigating to the "Source Control" tab on the left pane and clicking on the file.

+To look at the previous versions of your file, navigate to the "Explorer" tab on the left pane (if that's not the current tab you are on) and then look at "Timeline" at the bottom of the tab.

+### Adding files to be committed

+When you're working on a file, VS Code shows you the status of your files.
+For example, if you create a new file in your repo, the character 'U' appears beside your file as shown indicating that the file is untracked.

+If you modify a file existing in the git repo, the character 'M' appears beside your file indicating that it has been modified.

+This helps in identifying which files need to be added.
+To add a file you can navigate to the "Version Control" tab on the left.
+There you can view the changes you've made and the staged changes.
+To stage the changes, you can press the "+" button beside the file.
+Your changes have been successfully staged and ready to be committed!

+### Committing files

+To commit files navigate to the "Version Control" tab.
+You will see a text box on the top where you can put your commit message.Then press Command + Enter if you're on a Mac or Ctrl + Enter if you're on a Windows machine.

+Your files have now been committed!

+### Pushing and pulling files to and from GitHub

+Once your files are committed, you can push to GitHub by navigating to the "Version Control" tab and then press "Sync Changes".

+This will push your changes!

+You can also pull from the remote GitHub repo by pressing the "Sync Changes" button.

 ## Closing Remarks